-If you qualify, you’re guaranteed that the rate won’t go above the max rate.
+If you qualify, you’re guaranteed that the rate won’t go above the maximum rate.
 The max rates are set based on the type of SBA loan, loan amount and repayment term.

 What is a business loan interest rate?

-Interest is the cost of borrowing money.
+Interest is the cost of a business loan.
 It’s typically expressed as a percentage of the amount you borrowed that is added to your balance each year.

 Usually, you’ll see interest rates on loans quoted as an annual percentage rate (APR).
 The APR for a loan reflects interest plus any fees or other charges you might have to pay, such as origination or underwriting fees.